blueshirts/madziki/README.md

 ## ToDo

 REST API
  - Create, update, and delete and movement.
 - Create, update, and delete a system.
+- Find Systems by User
 - Create, update, and delete a user.
+- Look into mgo transactional settings.

 Application
 - List view